 During the past week I hunted South Dakota for both deer and pheasant.
 The trip went well.
 I shot several pheasants over Nali, and she flushed many more.
 Deer hunting was a struggle, but I learned a lot that will be useful for next season.
 I understood that South Dakota was a world-famous pheasant hunting location, but how to find public lands and hunt effectively took time to figure out.
 Here are a few tips to help you save time and get on birds.
 Continue reading “Tips for Hunting Pheasant in South Dakota”

 “Make it like home, or you’ll want to go home.”
 It’s the saying we live by in elk camp.
 If there are too many factors wearing you down, eventually you will quit hunting and return home.
 While some hunters may want to “rough it,” we believe life is hard enough.
 This blog lists the factors that, if controlled, will allow you to hunt all season, but, if neglected, will derail your trip.
-Continue reading “Keys to Longevity in Hunting Camp”
+Continue reading “Keys to Comfort at Hunting Camp”

 Right now the 2018 harvest season looks like it is going to end sometime in 2020.
 This creates an obstacle for both hunting and scouting deer.
 Typically there are not a lot of deer to see until the crops get harvested, but this year there may be no other option but to hunt standing corn and beans.
 Here is a game plan for the 2018 week of the October lull and plenty of standing crops.

 With one week until elk hunting season opens up many hunters are cramming information into their heads for the season.
 Searching through youtube videos, blogs, books, podcasts, and your grandma’s friends for information.
 This approach can be tiring and cost your grandma some friends.
 So I thought I would share the five bases you should cover before the season starts and the best sources of information on elk hunting I have found.
 You need to know: